Enterprise Sales Recruiter in blue suit in the office

 The Hire That Almost Never Happened

-When John finally showed up, I couldn’t ignore the implications of his lateness.
-Was it chronic lateness, poor organization, or personal problems?
+When John finally showed up, I couldn’t ignore this late arrival.
+Was it poor organization or something else?

 I walked to the lobby, prepared to dismiss John within 15 minutes.
-His resume was impressive, but his slight nervousness made me consider ending the conversation early.
-Plus, his lateness was all I could really think about.
+His resume was strong, but his lateness was all I could think about.

 At this stage in my recruiting career, I’d interviewed hundreds of people face-to-face, and I tended to make snap decisions based on the smallest bits of information.
-I was confident in my ability to infer much from little, earning a reputation for being exacting.
+And I had grown confident in my ability to make quick judgments.

-Mostly because there was a story floating around about how I once abruptly ended an interview over a folder.
+In fact, I was known for it.
+Once, I abruptly ended an interview over a chewed-up folder.

 Back to John.
 After spending a little more time with him, it was clear he had potential.

-Most importantly, he had a track record of success; he was steady, adaptable, accomplished, and smart—all crucial for a recruiter.
+Most importantly, he had a track record of success; he was steady, adaptable, accomplished, and smart.

-John, new to San Francisco, explained he caught the wrong train and took responsibility for the mistake.
-Despite interviewing several other candidates, John’s potential stood out, possessing eighty percent of the qualities needed for a successful recruiter.
+John, new to San Francisco, explained he caught the wrong train and took responsibility for his mistake.
+Despite interviewing several other candidates, John’s potential stood out.
+He had 80% of the qualities we were looking for in this hire.
 This experience underscored some key recruitment strategies.

 Investigating Potential Problems

-Lateness is a major concern in recruiting.
-Candidates late to client interviews can harm their chances and our credibility.
+When it comes to hiring, lateness is a major concern.
+Candidates late to client interviews start the relationship off poorly.
 When John didn’t address his lateness, it worried me.
-Great recruiters don’t let small issues with big consequences slide.
-Addressing problems promptly prevents wasted time.
+Great hires don’t let small issues with big consequences slide.
+Addressing problems early prevents wasted time.

 Probing Deeper

 John’s confidence grew with each interview.
 He was punctual every time after our first meeting.
 His willingness to risk a career change, report to someone younger, and take a salary cut impressed me.
-We bet on John, and he bet on himself.
-He became one of my most successful hires, leading winning teams and hiring top recruiters.
+We made an offer, and he accepted.
+He became one of my most successful hires, eventually leading and hiring for his own team.

 Avoiding the Perfection Trap

 Hiring decisions can create new problems.
-Focus on hiring the right people and updating your knowledge of what works.
-Perfection is not a high-performance requirement.
-John’s journey shows the importance of avoiding the perfection trap.
+Focus on hiring the right people and updating your hypothesis of what works.
+Keep in mind, perfection is not necessary.
+John’s case is a reminder that rigidly defined requirements can screen out candidates who ultimately outperform expectations.

 Adjust and Use Flexible Thinking

-Flexible thinking in hiring is like using a GPS; adjust your route as needed.
+When one evaluation method isn’t giving you a clear read on a candidate, try a different one rather than forcing a decision.
 Overemphasizing one skills test can lead to missed opportunities.
 Address concerns with deeper evaluations like reference checks and additional interviews.

 Select High Performers by Regularly Analyzing Your Results